icebroke/Technical_Assessment_Full_Stack_Developer_1/backend/README.md

     ```
     npm run dev or pnpm dev
     ```
-6. If run successfully, this message shows:
+6. If run successfuly, this message shows:
     ```
     ⚡️[server]: Server is running at http://localhost:3000
     ```